ZhangLijuncn/cdx/README.md

 * Features
-    * bookmark saved for dirpath or url
+    * dirpath or url saved as bookmark
     * cdx a directory by bookmark fast
     * modify, dispaly, delete bookmarks